GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

         "name": "sourceTables",
         "type": "ARRAY<STRING>",
         "mode": "NULLABLE",
-        "description": "The source tables of this pipeline, in an arra of concatenated 'project.dataset.table' string format" }
+        "description": "The source tables of this pipeline, in an array of concatenated 'project.dataset.table' string format"
+    }
 ]
 ```